 There are 262 stunning beaches on Mallorca, including many secluded white sandy beaches and coves.
 Whether you snorkel, swim or just chill, you will understand why so many tourists head to Mallorca for its beach life alone.
 We will have the opportunity of visiting one of the most famous remote beaches in Mallorca – Sa Colabra beach, which has been an inspiration for artists in the past and present.
 The water is warm, turquoise and a snorkeler’s haven.

-You may also want to relax in comfort at our villa's large swimming pool and indulge in a Spritzer or cold beer under the Spanish sun.
+You may also want to relax in comfort at the luxury hotel swimming pool and indulge in a Spritzer or cold beer under the Spanish sun.

 7. Old world charm villages